jayden-woo/connected/README.md

 ### Description

-A CRM web app provides to small businnesses, which allows thier customers to post question on the web app's forum page and answer surveys on the survey page.
+A CRM web app provides to small businesses, which allows their customers to post question on the web app's forum page and answer surveys on the survey page.

 ### Team Members